YunSuk-Yeo/luna-vesting/contracts/vesting-factory/README.md

 ### Execute Contract
 * CreateVestingContract - instantiate vesting contract and store owner-vesting contract pair info to store
+* ChangeVestingOwner - change the owner address to the other address

 When a initiator enable staking, the deposited LUNA will be converted into bLUNA via Anchor Hub Contract.
 ```rust